dabasler/isoplants/ReadMe.md

 # PArameters can be set using the set_parameter function
 df_parameter<-get_default_parameters()
 df_parameter<-set_parameters(data.frame(RH),df_parameter)
-# OR by assigning them directly to a parametertable with the appropriate number of rows
+# OR by assigning them directly to a parameter table with the appropriate number of rows
 df_parameter<-get_default_parameters(n=length(RH), mode='peclet')
 df_parameter$RH<-RH
 #run model